PLaSSticity/servo-ifc/README.md

 # Carapace: IFC library-specific setup

+Run `git submodule init` and `git submodule update` to initialize the Carapace/Elytron submodules.

 The Visual Studio Code instructions in `HACKING_QUICKSTART.md` are useful for getting the build working in VSCode.

 # Carapace code layout: